studio-node/CampusTour/user-journeys/ambassador-tour.md

         > The current stop's details screen will be what is broadcasted to the group's devices

 - User ping modal
-    - So users don't have to physically raise their hand and for quiter users so they don't have to speak up over a group
+    - So users don't have to physically raise their hand and for quieter users so they don't have to speak up over a group
     - When someone in the tour group pings the ambassador it will pop up a little modal with that user's name.
 It will also vibrate a little bit.